st003/flashcards/README.md

 ## Deployment

-The DEPLOYMENT for deployment instructions using Nginx + Gunicorn.
-For alternative approaches, see refer to the Django docs at: [https://docs.djangoproject.com/en/4.2/howto/deployment/](https://docs.djangoproject.com/en/4.2/howto/deployment/).
+See DEPLOYMENT for deployment instructions using Linux/Nginx/Gunicorn.
+For alternative approaches, refer to the Django docs at: [https://docs.djangoproject.com/en/4.2/howto/deployment/](https://docs.djangoproject.com/en/4.2/howto/deployment/).

 ## Built With